rachaelcrook/outdoorsy/README.md

 # outdoorsy

 A demo command line tool for displaying information from a comma or tab delimited file.

+You can run this tool one of two ways.

+1) Interactively - by calling python cli.py

+2) With command like arguments - See usage info below

 ```
 usage: python cli.py [-h] [-f FILE] [-d {comma,pipe}] [-v] [-s {name,vehicle_type}]